rashidrashiii/BuildMyResume/README.md

 ## ✨ Features

 - 🧩 **Form-based resume builder** — Fill out a structured form and see your resume update in real time.
+- 🤖 **AI-powered content enhancement** — Enhance your resume content with AI using Google's Gemini for better ATS optimization and professional language.
+Get intelligent suggestions for Professional Summary, Job Descriptions, and more.
 - 🔐 **Privacy-first** — All data is encrypted before storage or export.
 No accounts, no tracking.
 - 🔄 **Editable preview** — Adjust formatting directly on your resume before exporting.
 - 📄 **Export options** — Download as PDF (via encrypted serverless function) or JSON.